 Ephemeral GKE storage is important to understand as it can scale automatically if enabled.
 Therefore, I have surfaced the currently used storage, and total allocatable.
 These two can then be compared to understand how much available storage is remaining.

 Additionally, total network utilization is useful to understand.
 If the hosted microservices are publicly available, this metric could be much higher at peak time and could explain performance impact.

 Get the dashboard

-The Google Kubernetes Engine dashboard is one of our out-of-the-box dashboards, which means that you can expect to be up and running in minutes.
+This dashboard is available out-of-the-box, so you can be up and running in minutes.